DANNYDEE93/Deployment6/README.md

 ### Step 4: Gunicorn Production Environment
 __________________________________________________________________________

 * Gunicorn acts as my application's production web server running on port 8000 through the software script installed on the 4 application servers.
 The flask application, installed through the app.py and load_data.py database files, uses Python with Gunicorn to create a framework or translation of the Python function calls into HTTP responses so that Gunicorn can access the endpoint which, in this case, is my web application HTTPS URL provisioned through my load balancer.
+Eith Gunicorn running as a background process allows me to easily manage and enhance the reliability of my app because even if the terminal is closed, the web application can still run allowing for zero downtime for clients and users.
+The daemon process helps isolate connections within my app so different components can be modified without being affected all at once.
+It also add a level of security because it is harder for people with proper permissions to accidentally make unwanted modifications to the servers processes.
 * The Jenkins agent node separates the responsibility on my Terraform agent server so the main server can focus on configurations and the **Pipeline Keep Running Steps** plugin, while the agent servers do the actual building of the application to handle configuration drift.
 * The Jenkins manager server delegates work to the agent node making it easier to scale my builds across multiple machines when necessary to handle resource contention and increase performance.
 Agent nodes also continuously run builds so if my main server goes down, the application can still initialize for deployment.
 Utilizing agent nodes is essentially installing a virtual machine on my EC2 instances which increases allotted CPU, RAM, and MEM resources to increase the speed of my running processes when deploying my application.
 * My load balancer is essential in this deployment because it can properly distribute traffic evenly across my 4 application servers, aids in lowering latency and downtime.
 Having more servers for users, allows my servers more capacity to ensure proper configuration of the necessary applications and dependencies to deploy the application and in return creates a positive user experience.